encse/secchallenge2023/web/initiative/solution/README.md

 # Initiative

 *Initiative* has been the most complex web challenge this year.
 It always starts with a login page, and there is no difference here.
-Register a user and log.
+Register a user and log in.
 We get to a page where we can upload 'blueprints' which have a title and contain some arbitrary text

 We can view select a blueprint from a list and view it.
 There is even some 'search' fucntionality that highlights the matching text.